Skip to main content

 Spring into Art 2026

-Larson Gallery invites you to participate in a fantastic evening of community awards and a benefit auction in support of the Larson Gallery.
+Larson Gallery invites you to participate in our online benefit auction in support of the Larson Gallery.

 We hope you will join us in continuing our mission of Cultivating a Love of Art in the Yakima Valley.